 The Museum at Port Carling, Ontario Canada

-One is ‘A Muskoka Lakes Portrait gallery’.
-In honour of Canada’s 150th birthday we’ll be looking at the contribution of locals to the Muskoka Lakes community in the past.
-There is even a connection with the Father’s of Confederation – check back for more details as our 2017 season approaches.
-‘Canadian glass’ is another exhibit […]
+This year’s temporary exhibit is ‘A Muskoka Lakes Portrait Gallery’.
+In honour of Canada’s 150th birthday we’re looking at the contribution of locals to the Muskoka Lakes community in the past.
+The portraits include a selection of our First Nations and early European pioneers, as well as some early tourists and cottagers.
+We have also expanded […]

 — to help the museum develop its volunteer program.
 If you are interested in volunteering at the museum in 2017 please contact us – we’d love to talk with you about our volunteer opportunities.
 E-mail firstname.lastname@example.org or call (705) 765-5367 and leave a message, (we’ll get back to you asap).